 Ironically, in 2004, I would leave New York City to become the first dean, and subsequently Dean Emeritus and professor, of the Scripps Howard School of Journalism and Communications at Hampton University.

 Names of great people are keywords symbolizing astounding human behavior.
-They can also be used to help us understand ourselves and by comparing our contemporary experiences with theirs, learn the same lessons anew.
-Jackie Robinson -- the first of his race to play major league baseball.
-Martin Luther King -- the first Black American to have a national holiday named in his honor.
+They can also be used to help us understand ourselves and by comparing our contemporary experiences with theirs by learning the same lessons anew.
+Examples include Jackie Robinson, the first of his race to play major league baseball and Martin Luther King -- the first Black American to have a national holiday named in his honor.

-Booker T. Washington is best known for his line: "Cast down your bucket where you are."
-For a people to move forward, however, they must be guided by a larger model -- something that represents the spirit or essence of themselves.
-That's the role of the major life forces of history.
 Booker T. Washington was such a spirit in the African-American quest for an education.
-So, in the 4-part series on Booker T. Washington, Tony Brown's Journal set out upon a freedom trail to learn how he did it and to find out what's on his trail of iron-willed determination that can be useful to us today view a documentary I produced called “The Booker T. Washington Freedom Trail: The Spirit Of Black Higher Education" at https://www.tonybrownsjournal.com/booker-t-washington-freedom-trail.
+So, in the 4-part series on Booker T. Washington, Tony Brown's Journal set out upon a freedom trail to learn how he did it and to find out what's on his trail of iron-willed determination that can be useful to us today as we view a documentary I produced called “The Booker T. Washington Freedom Trail: The Spirit Of Black Higher Education.”